Logo Early Houses - Towns County

 Hunt_Barnard_house

-Two over two, with center hall and stair, two-room ell.
+Two over two, with a center hall, stairs, and a two-room ell.

 Maple mantels; six over six windows; turned spindles on stairs.